 As with many islands, many plants have colonized the islands and subsequently diversified to fill the wide variety of environments found on the islands.
 The island’s proximity to Europe and their warm winter conditions (relative to many parts of northern Europe) has led to their being very well-know among Europeans, both sun-seeking tourists and naturalists.

 Succulent plant enthusiasts come to the Canary Islands to observe the genus Aeonium, which has unique species on all islands and more than 40 species in all.
 Other succulents are found in all but the highest and coldest peaks on Tenerife and La Palma.
+Since we spent much effort in looking for and photographing succulent plants we have a special page here dedicated to this subject.

 Much has been written on the biogeography of the Canary Islands and how the flora and fauna evolved.
 The potential natural history traveler to the Canary Islands should try to obtain the following books if possible: